Wednesday, February 15, 2012

 Some cancer patients have asked me why I am undergoing these particular kinds of treatments.
 They seem to feel in some way that I got better treatment, or they weren't offered the latest and greatest.
 Now I know the answer.
 I was placed on this particular protocol because I am a "special case", a locally advanced cancer.
 Boy, do I feel special.

-Dr. Love's book says on the subject: a study of a group of women with Stage IIIB cancers, treated aggressively, show a median overall survival rate of 12.2 years and event-free survival of 9 years.
+I was never told that I was a special case, that my odds of survival are not good.
+Grade 1 tumors often show an 80 percent survival rate after ten years (80 percent of the women with Grade 1 tumors survive).
+Here's what Dr. Love's book says on the subject: a study of a group of women with Stage IIIB cancers, treated aggressively, show a median overall survival rate of 12.2 years and event-free survival of 9 years.
 That means half the women in this study have had no recurrences in 9 years and half are still alive at 12.2 years.
 Fifteen-year overall survival rate was 23 percent (at 15 years 23 percent were still alive).
 Let's see, that would make me 63 years old.
 Rachel would be about 28.
 I probably wouldn't be a grandmother yet.

 Makes you think, doesn't it?

 What would you do if you only had 15 years to live?
 Would you be doing the same things you are doing today?
+What will you do today that will matter tomorrow?

 As for me, I think I will take a few trips to see parts of the world I haven't seen and maybe revisit some that I really love, like Hawaii, Alaska, and Italy.
 I want to visit some friends and write about my experiences.
 It will probably cost me a couple of boxes of ziti, but it will be worth it.
 I'll bring my camera and sketchbook, and you can enjoy it with me.
 Ciao, baby!